β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Summary

-ENISA โ€” the European Union Agency for Cybersecurity โ€” is headquartered in Athens and Heraklion (Greece) and is the EU's dedicated cybersecurity agency.
-It publishes 30โ€“60 procurement notices per year across research studies, threat intelligence services, training programme development, cybersecurity certification support, event management, and IT services.
+ENISA β€” the European Union Agency for Cybersecurity β€” is headquartered in Athens (Greece) with a Brussels office, and is the EU's dedicated cybersecurity agency.
+It publishes 30–60 procurement notices per year across research studies, threat intelligence services, training programme development, cybersecurity certification support, event management, and IT services.
 ENISA contracts are accessible to companies across all EU member states, and the agency actively encourages SME participation.
-This guide explains what ENISA procures, where to find its tenders, the qualification requirements specific to EU institution procurement, and strategies for success โ€” including practical tips for companies bidding for the first time.
+Many contracts that involve meetings or workshops require on-site presence at one of these two locations β€” factor travel costs into bid pricing accordingly.

 What ENISA Procures